 This can be achieved by way of either fermented foods like yogurt, kimchi or sauerkraut, or through probiotic supplementation.
 When it comes to what we eat, it is equally necessary to maintain the internal biodiversity of the bacteria that contribute to a multitude of biological functions such as the health of your skin, menstruation, digestion, metabolism, mental health and elimination of waste.

-Pillar #2 – The way you Breathe
+Pillars Of Health #2 – The Way You Breathe

 For such a seemly natural process, most of us breathe incorrectly.
 Beneath our lungs is a muscular wall called the diaphragm.
 As these muscle contracts, it forces the abdominal contents (intestines, stomach, liver, spleen and kidney) downward creating space for proper oxygenation of the lower lobes of the lunges.